-Their governments (each with its favorite technique of fire management adapted to local mores and circumstance) might claim they devoted only a small fraction of the Gross National Product to Fire Management.
+Their governments (each with its favorite technique of fire management adapted to local mores and circumstances) might claim they devoted but a small fraction of the Gross National Product to Fire Management.
 They would fail to mention the fortunes gone up in smoke during intermittent firestorms.
-And these titanic sums wouldn’t begin to cover the hidden costs and personal sacrifices that citizens have to bare.
+And these titanic sums wouldn’t begin to cover the hidden costs and personal sacrifices that citizens had to bare.

-As alien observers, we’d trip over social contradictions and cost overheads that locals find perfectly acceptable.
+As alien observers, we’d trip over social contradictions and cost overheads that locals would find perfectly acceptable.

 As of now, consider me a remote observer alienated from this world, as many Learners must find themselves The military anarchy that prevails on this planet has nothing to do with us Learners except to cast us as desperate witnesses and peacemakers castaway on this planet of killer apes.
 Learner!
 I invite you to save your soul, no matter what may transpire from this mess—a humble offering to my brother and sister Learners with their backs up against this wall.

 Another example.
-Suppose you were the chieftain of a barbarian horde that had overrun an ancient civilization.
+Suppose you were the chieftain of a barbarian horde that had overrun a long-standing civilization.
 To begin with, you would ignore your victims’ cultural achievement.
-Even if you were cunning enough to order the scribes interrogated and their books translated to you in private, you’d still disregard most of their useless rubbish.
-Your frustrated curiosity might make you look the fool in front of your lieutenants; knowledge of soft, city ways might damage your warriors’ fighting spirit; traditional native culture might attract popular opposition to guerrilla liberation bands.
+Even if you were cunning enough to order the scribes publicly interrogated and their books translated to you in private, you’d still disregard most of their useless rubbish.
+Your frustrated curiosity might make you look like a fool in front of your lieutenants; knowledge of soft, city ways might spoil your warriors’ fighting spirit; traditional native culture might help recruit popular opposition into guerrilla liberation bands.

 Our societies have enshrined weapon mentality at great peril to themselves.
-Lower standards of living, higher taxes and cults of repression, all of them engender militant bigotry, institutional arrogance and escalating insanity.
+Lower standards of living, higher taxes and cults of repression engender militant bigotry, institutional arrogance and escalating insanity.
 The end result is an exploding penal population, tidal waves of corruption and super-stratified class hierarchies.